Higher equations of motion at level 2 in Liouville CFT: Introduction

 \begin{theorem}[Bulk HEM] For all $\alpha\in\C$, define

 \begin{enumerate}[label={\arabic*.}] \item The following equality holds in $e^{-\beta c}\cD(\cQ)$:

 \item The following equality holds in $e^{-\beta c}\cD(\cQ)$:

 \end{enumerate} \end{theorem} Theorem \ref{thm:bulk} confirms the prediction of Zamolodchikov, except the $(2,1)$-equation in the regime $\gamma\in(\sqrt{2},2)$ (where $\alpha_{-2,1}>Q$).
-The reason is a freezing phenomenon which makes the equation crash down (see Open question \ref{open:supercritical}).
+The reason is a freezing phenomenon which makes the equation break down (see Open question~\ref{open:supercritical}).
 In the other cases, the scalar multiple of the primary field coincides with \cite[Equation (5.17)]{Zamolodchikov03_HEM}\footnote{With the dictionary $(r,s)\leftrightarrow(n,m)$ and $\frac{\gamma}{2}\leftrightarrow b$, and \cite{Zamolodchikov03_HEM} uses the notation $\gamma(z)=\frac{\Gamma(z)}{\Gamma(1-z)}$.}.
 Equation \eqref{eq:bulk_(2,1)} has a non-trivial limit as $\gamma\to\sqrt{2}$ from below.
-We expect that the $(2,1)$-equation holds in this case, but it requires a more detailed analysis of Gaussian multilpicative chaos (see Open question \ref{open:critical}).
+We expect that the $(2,1)$-equation holds in this case, but it requires a more detailed analysis of Gaussian multiplicative chaos (see Open question~\ref{open:critical}).

 We will prove Theorem \ref{thm:bulk} in Section \ref{sec:bulk}.
 As in \cite{BW}, the strategy is to study the analytic continuation of the Poisson operator.
 The main difference is that the extension has a simple pole at $\alpha_{1,2}$ or $\alpha_{2,1}$.
 The RHS of \eqref{eq:bulk_(2,1)} is then identified with the residue of the Poisson operator.
 At the time of writing, we are aware of an online manuscript studying the $(2,1)$-HEM for correlation functions on the Riemann sphere \cite{AR_hem}.
-Their proof is close in spirit to the existing literature on BPZ equations in Liouville CFT, while draws from techniques introduced in \cite{BW}.
-Moreover, the scalar multiple of the primary field of \cite{AR} differs from ours (and Zamolodchikov's); this seems to be due to the omission of a pole in the study of the correlation function of the singular state.
+Their proof is close in spirit to Cercl\'e's proof of the boundary HEM, but the scalar multiple of the primary field of \cite{AR_hem} differs from ours (and Zamolodchikov's); this seems to be due to the omission of a pole in the study of the correlation function of the singular state.